 At the time

 of his reign most of King

 Henry VIII's paintings were of him when he was younger and when his

 figure was like this suit

 of his armor.
-Someone took all those paintings so all you have are paintings of him
+Someone destroyed all those paintings so all you have are paintings of him

-when he was very old and dissipated looking.
+when he was very old and dissipated looking and one suit of armor (which was to hard to destroy).
 Obvious jealousy.

 often done to a few of the paintings of Queen Elizabeth to make her look

 ugly.
 Let me just say that, in today's vernacular, she had a great